 Rent assistance in Omaha and Douglas County.

-Programs and agencies in Omaha and Douglas County Nebraska focus on offering rental and housing assistance.
+Churches and charities in Omaha and Douglas County Nebraska focus on offering rental and housing assistance.
 Individuals who are faced with an emergency, that lost their job, or who may be classified as unemployed may be able to qualify for grants or cash assistance to help pay their rent, security deposits, or other housing needs or expenses.

 A number of services and resources are administered for people who need assistance.
 Referrals and information on federal government and state of Nebraska rent assistance and low income housing options may be available too.

 Douglas County Housing Authority – Low income disabled and elderly may qualify for subsidized housing.
 Is a source for information on local shelters and low income apartments.
 They also run the section 8 HUD housing choice voucher program.
 5404 North 107th Plaza, Omaha, Nebraska 68134, phone number (402) 444-6203

 Family Housing Advisory Services – Services offered include home and apartment search for homeless, information on tenant, renter and homeowner rights, home ownership and buying programs.
 Address is 2416 Lake Street, Omaha, Nebraska 68111. for information, dial 402.934.6763.

 Holy Family Door Ministry.
 Offers food, rent help, deposits, medications, and other aid.
 1715 Izard Street, Omaha, Nebraska 68102, call (402) 341-6561